• About

 Other advantages of dehydrating apples:

-I’m a fan of root to stem eating, so if you want to make the most of those apple cores, consider making apple scrap vinegar or homemade pectin from them.
+I’m a fan of root-to-stem eating, so if you want to make the most of those apple cores, consider using them to make vinegar from scratch or homemade pectin.
 Here are lots more frugal, green ways to eat root to stem.

 HOW TO DEHYDRATE APPLES AND SAVE MONEY

 If you don’t have your own apple trees, buy apples on sale or pick them from a local orchard and plan to put up a LOT.
-Though the nine trays on most dehydrators can hold a lot of apples, you’ll go through them quicker than you expect.
+Though the nine trays on most dehydrators can hold a lot of apples, you’ll go through your delicious chewy dried apples quicker than you expect.

 Or see if you can get some apples for free.
 You might find trees in your neighborhood no one is picking.
 Those of us growing our own fruit often have more than we can use and are so happy not to have them go to waste!
 Ask if you see a tree loaded with fruit whether they need help using up their apples.
 You can also put out a call on Freecycle or a neighborhood Facebook group.
 This gleaning app can also help you locate apple trees in your area.